calnet-oss/bidms-docker-tomcat-dev/README.md

 [bidms-docker-tomcat-base](http://www.github.com/calnet-oss/bidms-docker-tomcat-base)
 project.
 If you don't have that image built yet, you'll need that first.

+Make sure the `HOST_ARCHIVA_DIRECTORY` directory specified in `config.env` does not exist yet on your host machine (unless you're running `buildImage.sh` subsequent times and want to keep your existing run files) so that the build script will initialize your application server.

 Build the container image:
 ```
 ./buildImage.sh